kangarko/docs/docs/bans/proxy/index.md

   - toc
 ---

-# Currently supported proxies:
+# :simple-traefikproxy: Proxy

-!!! todo
+## Currently supported proxies:

-  Remember to replace the example links with the actual links!
+!!! todo "Remember to replace the example links with the actual links!"

 * Bungee - Install [Bans-Bungee](#) on your proxy and keep **Bans** on Bukkit servers.
 * Velocity - Install [Bans-Velocity](#) on your proxy and keep **Bans** on Bukkit servers.

-# Requirements
+## Requirements

 * MySQL database

-# 1. Install Proxy Addons
+## 1. Install Proxy Addons

 Keep **Bans** on your Bukkit servers and install our addons on proxy from above.

-# 2. Enable MySQL
+## 2. Enable MySQL

 We require a database connection to synchronize data between your network effectively.

 a.
 Enable database in `settings.yml` inside plugins/Bans-Plugin folder. b.
 Enable network in `Settings.yml` inside plugins/Bans-Plugin folder. c.
 Change "Server_Name" in the section called `Proxy` to be unique for each server (see below).

-# 3. Link Your Server Name
+## 3. Link Your Server Name

 Ensure that your server name on proxy equals to the "Server_Name" key from step 2c.